Culture in America

-This page will contain important information to help you with your day-to-day living while in America, including tipping protocol, local currencies and taxes, and time zones that you will cross.
+This page will contain important information to help you with your day-to-day living while in the USA, including tipping protocol, local currencies and taxes, and time zones that you will cross.

 The US dollar is made up of 100 cents.
 Currency can be bought in advance from your bank or from bureaux de change.
 Travellers Cheques in US dollars can also be bought in advance from your bank.
 All major credit cards are recognised in the United States.
 Cash machines are found at banks and in retail areas throughout the United States.
 Many cash machines accept UK issued Visa and MasterCard cards.
 We recommend credit cards and travellers’ cheques as the best way to pay for your purchases.
 You must carry at least one major credit card with you in order to leave a deposit with the motorhome hire company.
 Banks normally open from 10am-4pm, Monday to Friday.
 Some banks open on Saturday mornings as well.

 The 50 United States fall within six time zones.
 The lower 48 states plus Alaska span five of these, which are listed here from east to west, with their abbreviations and difference to Greenwich Mean Time (GMT) in hours:

 - Eastern Standard Time (EST)* incl.
 Florida and New England GMT -5

 - Central Standard Time (CST)* incl.
 Florida (west) GMT -6

 - Mountain Standard Time (MST)* GMT -7

 - Pacific Standard Time (PST)* incl.
 California GMT -8

 - Alaskan Standard Time (AKST) Alaska GMT -9

 *These zones are shared with Canada.